 Fife is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
 With a population of 10,154 people and two constituent neighborhoods, Fife is the 89th largest community in Washington.
-Much of the housing stock in Fife was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Fife economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Fife, where the median household income is $58,649.00.
+There's nothing like the smell of a brand new house, and in Fife, you'll find that a large proportion of houses were recently built.
+New growth in residential real estate is an indication that people are choosing to move to Fife, and putting down their money on brand new construction.
+Fife’s real estate is, on average, some of the newest in the nation.
+Fife does seem to be experiencing an influx of affluent people, because the median household income is $58,649.00.

 Housing costs in Fife are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.